FREQUENTLY ASKED QUESTIONS

 When you leave the plane, we throw a video camera out with you.
 It’s really expensive to video a skydive.
 Just kidding.
 A highly trained skydiver leaves the plane with you (a little before, actually) and follows you down.
 You will be recorded throughout free fall and through chute deployment.
 Your landing will also be recorded for posterity.
 Try to smile a lot.

 Yes.
 Stills and video services are available.
-You will receive your photos and videos in raw digital format via USB flash drive.
+You will receive your photos or videos in digital format.

 GET CERTIFIED - ACCELERATED FREEFALL PROGRAM